 We performed a comparison between IBM InfoSphere DataStage and Informatica Enterprise Data Lake based on real PeerSpot user reviews.

-Find out what your peers are saying about Microsoft, Informatica, Oracle and others in Data Integration."It works with multiple servers and offers high availability."
+Find out what your peers are saying about Microsoft, Informatica, Oracle and others in Data Integration."The solution has improved the time it takes to perform tasks related to batch applications."

 "Highly customizable: Allowing you to handle multiple data latencies (scheduled batch, on-demand, and real-time) in the same job."